-Of course, you should nominate those you feel have made a significant contribution to building and supporting the community of Abu Dhabi.
+Of course, you should nominate those you feel have made a significant contribution to building and supporting the community within the United Arab Emirates.
 Go to the recipients section on the website to learn more about past recipients of the Awards and the kind of deeds they have performed that received recognition.

 The process is exhaustive.
 All nominations are reviewed individually and then reported to the Review Committee.
-The work of the review committee is then evaluated by a Higher Review Committee made up of Abu Dhabi’s leading dignitaries, government officials and industry directors.
+The work of the review committee is then evaluated by a Higher Review Committee made up of UAE's leading dignitaries, government officials and industry directors.

-The judges sitting on the Higher Review Committee consist of Abu Dhabi’s leading dignitaries, government officials and industry directors.
+The judges sitting on the Higher Review Committee consist of UAE leading dignitaries, government officials and industry directors.